 Ten years ago, when you talked about policy, you talked about big sweeping policies like Renewable Portfolio Standards as well as tax credits and state incentive programs like in California.
 The reality right now is that the industry needs stable market conditions with supportive federal and state rules that create conditions that attract investment over the long term.

 You can look, for example, in Iowa.
-After a hard fought battle, they have a statewide net metering for all.
+After a hard-fought battle, they have statewide net metering for all.
 That’s very advantageous for most customers.
 Net metering will be in place until the utilities actually establish an appropriate parallel generation value that’s approved by their regulatory commission.
-Once that’s established you will have market growth that has a long term perspective.
-As a result you’re seeing widespread adoption in residential and commercial spaces in Iowa.
+Once that’s established you will have market growth that has a long-term perspective.
+As a result, you’re seeing widespread adoption in residential and commercial spaces in Iowa.

 “For the last five years, MREA has been working on workforce development.
 We believe that the thing that we can do in energy is provide meaningful work opportunities.
 MREA has been conducting solar training for over 30 years – design, install, operations and maintenance, sales, and inspection.”

 What role is MREA playing in policy developments?

 MREA is actually in litigation with the Public Service Commission in the Portage County Circuit Court.
 We’re suing the PSC because utility case law in Wisconsin clearly establishes that third-party financing is legal and that the PSC was created to protect ratepayers from monopoly utilities not protect monopoly utilities from their ratepayers.
 The PSC’s guidance says that all third-party financing is subject to commission approval.